Specimen Collection and Preparation

 T043 Biohazard Bag

-Place the specimen container in a Mayo Medical Laboratories 12x15 biohazard plastic shipping bag (Supply T043).
+Place the specimen container in a Mayo Medical Laboratories 12x15 biohazard plastic shipping bag (T043).
 This bag contains material capable of absorbing the full liquid content of the specimens inside.

 Mark the appropriate temperature on the bag: Frozen, Refrigerate, or Room Temp (Ambient).